Diet Plays an Essential Role in Reducing ADHD Symptoms

 The role and influence that diet plays, in relation to spectrum disorders such as ADD and ADHD, has been extensively studied over the last thirty-five years or more.
 The current consensus is that while a direct causality does not exist concerning specific foods and ingredients, there is sufficient data that suggests that some ingredients and foods enhance the symptoms of spectrum disorders and thus it is recommended that patients with ADD and ADHD avoid these foods.
 However, it is important to consider that not all patients will react with the same sensitivity to these ingredients or foods, therefore, it is imperative to consult with a qualified health professional before removing these foods from the diet of those who suffer from ADHD.

 Sensitivity Versus Allergy

-Before identifying specific ingredients and food to avoid for ADHD patients, it is necessary to understand the relation between food sensitivity and a food allergy.
+Before identifying specific ingredients and food to avoid in ADHD patients, it is necessary to understand the relationship between food sensitivity and a food allergy.
 Those with a food allergy typically suffer from a histamine reaction to a substance with the body reacting from this flood.
 In those with a sensitivity to a specific food or ingredient, the specific symptoms are isolated and do not rise to a life-threatening event.
-A food sensitivity is still an immune system reaction with antibodies developed (IgA, IgG or IgM) with the resultant inflammation in the gut, brain or body.
+A food sensitivity is still an immune system reaction with antibodies developed (IgA, IgG, or IgM) with the resultant inflammation in the gut, brain, or body.
 The confusion comes into play with the fact that the body is a homeostatic system and thus when one system is under stress, this causes stress in other, seemingly unrelated systems.
 Researchers conclude the gut-brain connection is a very important relationship to understand and address in many disorders, including ADHD.
-This is how food related sensitivity can influence and even enhance symptoms that occur with ADHD and other disorders.
+This is how food-related sensitivity can influence and even enhance symptoms that occur with ADHD and other disorders.